-We sit on the FCA’s Skilled Person Panel for financial crime (Lot E) and have also undertaken significant Monitorship activity on behalf of the Department of Justice in the US.
+We've supported many Skilled Person reviews over the years and have also undertaken significant Monitorship activity on behalf of the Department of Justice in the US.
 We know what regulators are focused upon and will ensure we are transparent, fair and proportionate when conducting a skilled person review.

 We have performed a wide variety of financial crime skilled person reviews across large international banks, domestic challenger banks, overseas head quartered investment firms and EMI authorised institutions.

 Where we are not the appointed skilled person, we can support you and your firm through the entire review and provide firm side support.

 We support you from start to finish, ensuring you are fully prepared and engaging with the skilled person review in the right way.
 We’ll be at your side throughout, supporting you with the preparation of information and people ahead of a visit, and highlighting likely observations throughout.

 After the visit we can help you make sense of it all, advising of suitable communications with the relevant regulatory bodies and design appropriate remedial action plans that give regulators comfort that the issues are being addressed, without setting you up to fail by committing to unachievable goals.